 All-in-one, cumulating rebreather and open-circuit diving, we have more than 2000 hours taking photos underwater.

 When we dive together, we either have one camera each, to cover both wide-angle and macro subjects in the same dive, or, one of us will assist the other, searching for critters, helping with creative lighting techniques, or just modelling.
-Our current cameras are a Nikon D500 and a Nikon D810, both in Nauticam housings, and at present we use a combination of Retra UWT, Inon and Backscatter strobes.
+We currently shoot a mix of Nikon DSLRs and mirrorless cameras, all in Nauticam housings, and we use a combination of Retra, Ikelite, Inon and Backscatter strobes.

 With our technical diving mindset and never ending search for new ways to photograph the underwater world, we push our equipment to its limits, and as such, we have collaborated with manufacturers for field-testing of new products.
 In turn, we have authored deep-dive equipment reviews, which help photographers decide whether a piece of equipment is right for them.

 Nicolas has been teaching underwater photography since 2020 and in 2023 he launched The Underwater Club, an online photography club with an e-Learning offering over 40 underwater photo lessons.